kmles/kmles/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡  &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Bachelor of Technology in Information Technology at Netaji Subhash Engineering College\
+🎓 &nbsp;I'd done Bachelor of Technology in Information Technology at Netaji Subhash Engineering College\
 🌱 &nbsp;I am passionate to be Software developer / frontend developer and want to contribute towards the growth of a renowned organization.

 📄 &nbsp;Please have a look at my [Résumé](#) for more details about me.
 I'm open to feedback and suggestions!